guptam/kylo-docs-test/KyloSetupWizardDeploymentGuide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Find and download the RPM file from artifactory and place on the host
-linux machine you want to install the data lake accelerator services on.
+linux machine you want to install the Kylo services on.
 You can right click the download link and copy the url to use wget
 instead: